George Chubb, 1st Baron Hayter

 George Hayter Chubb, 1st Baron Hayter (29 August 1848 – 7 November 1946), known as Sir George Chubb, 1st Baronet, from 1900 to 1927, was a British businessman.

 Chubb was the son of John Chubb (d.
 1872), and the grandson of Charles Chubb (1772–1845), who had founded Chubb and Sons Lock and Safe Co.
 He was a director of the family firm along with his brothers John and Harry and its Managing Director from 1882 until his death.
 For a time, he was also chairman of the company.

-Chubb was knighted in 1885 and created a Baronet, of Newlands, in 1900.
+Chubb was knighted in 1885 and created a Baronet, of Newlands, on 20 June 1900.
 In 1927 he was further honoured when he was raised to the peerage as Baron Hayter, of Chislehurst in the County of Kent.
 George Chubb's middle name Hayter (his grandmother's maiden name) was used for the Barony since at the time it was considered unacceptable for company names (albeit a family company) to be used in the House of Lords.